 Notes

 - You can use any combo of cheese you would like.
 In this recipe video, I used 8 ounces of mild cheddar and 8 ounces of white cheddar.
-You can use different types of cheese or just all one kind.
+You can use different types of cheese or just one kind.
 Use whatever you have or like.
-Note, if you use mozzarella or provolone you will get a stringy cheese sauce which is totally great if you like that!
-Cheese combos to try
+Note, if you use mozzarella or provolone, you will get a stringy cheese sauce, which is totally great if you like that - just FYI!

 - Prep Time: 5 minutes